LydiaMT/villager-homes/README.md

 ### Background

 This is a side project I created during a break between my intermediate and advanced courses in a software development bootcamp.
-During this period, I taught myself React and decided to put my skills to the test by building this passion project with React. **If you have any feedback on the application, from functionality to a perspective on a house color and anything in between, please connect with me!**
+During this period, I taught myself React and decided to put my skills to the test by building this passion project with React. **If you have any feedback on the application, from functionality to a perspective on a house color and anything in between, please contact me!**

-TLDR;
-Back in October 2020, I was waiting on my new Nintendo Switch to show up so I could make another island in Animal Crossing New Horizons.
-This game basically became my obsession in 2020 when the pandemic hit.
-I wanted to be really intentional about the new island I was making, so while I waited on my switch I decided to spend time researching villager homes.
-This turned into me spending a few days compiling all of the houses and populating a spreadsheet with various home attributes.

-It was also around this time that I decided to leave my current job with the pursuit of moving into software development.
-So come January of 2021, I'm in the early weeks of my bootcamp and we're brainstorming projects we could create with our new skills.
-Suddenly I remember the spreadsheet I created.
-Ever since that moment it's been a dream of mine to bring the spreadsheet to life in the form of a user friendly web application.

 ### Problem Domain